Understanding Thyroid Gland Disorders

 Treatments depend on the specific thyroid disorder and can include:

-• Hyperthyroidism: medication could include anti-thyroid drugs which stop the thyroid gland from making hormones, radioactive iodine effects thyroid cells which prevents excess hormone production, beta blockers (addresses symptoms)
+• Hyperthyroidism: medication could include anti-thyroid drugs which stop the thyroid gland from making hormones, radioactive iodine effects thyroid cells which prevents excess hormone production, beta blockers (addresses symptoms).
+Treatments aim to reduce the production of too much thyroid hormone to alleviate symptoms.

 • Hypothyroidism: thyroid replacement medications which are synthetic drugs that produce thyroid hormones.